Femicide is generally defined as the murder of women because they are women, though some definitions include any murders of women or girls.

 Femicide has been identified globally as a leading a cause of premature death for women, yet there is limited research on the issue in Europe.

-The Femicide Census is a database currently containing information on almost one thousand women killed by men in England and Wales since 2009.
+The Femicide Census is a database containing information on over one thousand women killed by men in England and Wales since 2009.
 It is a ground-breaking project which aims to provide a clearer picture of men’s fatal violence against women by allowing for detailed tracking and analysis.

-The Census has been developed out of an urgent need to address the reality of fatale male violence against women.
-We believe it can play a key part in the identification of patterns of femicide, the circumstances leading up to it and ultimately help us reduce femicide.
+The census has been developed out of an urgent need to address the reality of fatal male violence against women.
+It can play a key part in the identification of patterns of femicide, the circumstances leading up to it and ultimately help us reduce femicide.

 In February 2015 the Femicide Census was launched.
 It was based on information collected by Karen Ingala Smith and recorded in her blog Counting Dead Women.
 Since January 2012 she has searched the web for news of women killed by men; information that was hidden in plain sight- in a plethora of Domestic Homicide Reviews, police statistics, local press articles and reports in which women killed by men were mentioned.

 She gathered details of the perpetrators and the incident of murder itself, including the date, names, police force area and information about children, recorded motive and the weapon.

 In December 2016, the first Femicide Census Report was released.Download the 2015 Femicide Census Report Download the 2016 Femicide Census Report